List of Supernatural and The Winchesters characters: Toni Bevell

 In "Mamma Mia", Toni uses a spell and potion to create a hallucination where she seduces Sam to get information from him.
 She is unable to get much before Sam sees through it and Toni resumes her physical torture.
 As she tortures Sam, Toni gets a call from Mick informing her that Ms. Watt is dead and he has come to bring her in as she's gone too far.
 Toni refuses to stop and captures Dean when he locates the farmhouse with help from Ms. Watt's cell phone and Castiel.
 Toni threatens to torture Dean instead but before she can begin, a resurrected Mary Winchester threatens her at gunpoint.
 Toni and Mary engage in a fight that ends with Toni cutting open her hand and mentally strangling Mary while Dean threatens her with Mary's gun.
 Toni demands the gun, stating Mary will die if she is killed and Dean pretends to comply.
 As Dean hands over the gun, he punches Toni unconscious, having recognized that she was using a Chinese mind control technique and that knocking her out would end its effects.

 The group is then interrupted by Mick who explains that Toni's orders were to make contact with the Winchesters but she went too far out of her belief of their being a malfeasance in the American hunters.
 Mick promises that Toni will be punished in London for her actions and departs with her.
 Toni remains steadfast in her desire to get answers, but Mick refuses though he tells her if necessary, he will do what he has to do to deal with the situation.
 To that end, he has called for Mr. Ketch, something that leaves Toni visibly uneasy.

-In "The Raid", Arthur Ketch has a drink with Dean and tells him that Toni's rogue actions were unforeseen by all but Arthur who "had a sneak peak at what a neurotic, overreaching time bomb she was."
+In "The Raid", Arthur Ketch has a drink with Dean and tells him that Toni's rogue actions were unforeseen by all but Arthur who "had a sneak peek at what a neurotic, overreaching time bomb she was".
 Arthur then explains that he and Toni used to date which Dean is not surprised by.